nintervik/vmWalkingKit/README.md

 12. Still with the this tab opened and inside the Script Editor, go to File→Save Script To Shelf…, write a name for it (e.g. *vmWK*) and click Ok.
 An icon with the chosen name should have appeared in the Custom Shelf tab.<br/>

 <img src="imgs/shelf_custom_script.png" width="900">

+In case, you want the tool icon to show upp instead of the Maya's Pyhton default one this can be done quickly.
+Right click on the new created shelf icon and go to Edit.
+Go the the Shelves tab and in the icon field you will see a browse icon folder.
+The default path usually is *C:/Users/UserName/Documents/maya/mayaVersion/prefs/icons/*.
+You can move the icon image (*vmWK_icon.png*) from step 1 into that folder or any other that you like.
+Then, just navigate to the folder where you moved the icon image and select it.
+Leave the Icon Width field to automatic.

 13. Now, you can click on that icon once and the tool will be opened.
 You can resize the window and dock it anywhere you want as any other Maya's native window.<br/>